jonjonsson/Emby-MDBList-Collection-Creator/README.md

 By creating your own lists on MDBList (found at [My MDBList](https://mdblist.com/mylists/)), Emby collections will be automatically created from your saved lists.
 This feature can be turned off in `config.cfg`.
 Please ensure your newly created MDBLists populate items before running the script.

+## Sorting Shows and Movies by time added (experimental)

+Experimental feature that is off by default.
+Emby can not (yet) sort collections by time added to library.
+That means you can't sort collections to show what is new first.
+This is kinda lame if you have a Trending Movies category and you can't see what's new at a glance.

+To address this you can have this script to update the sort names of items that are in collections.
+It updates item sort name in the metadata so that the sort name is appended with "!!![number_of_minutes_until_year_2100_from_the_date_time_added_to_emby]".
+That way the newest items show first in the default alphabetical order.

+You can set this on by default for all collection in the config or set it per collection.

+When an item is no longer in a collection that requires it to have a custom sort name the old sort name is restored.

 ## Changelog

 ### Version 1.1